Scrape Header Tags

 /**

-* Get the viewport as an array.
-It should contain:
+* Returns the viewport as an array.
+For the example it contains:

 *